Senyoret1/kcg-ml-image-pipeline-fork/orchestration/api/coding_guide/API_GUIDELINES.md

 ### Delete responses

-Endpoints for deleting objects must return a success HTTP status code in the following circunstances:
+The endpoints for deleting objects must return a success HTTP status code in the following circunstances:

 - If the object was found and removed.
 - If the object was not found, so there was no need to delete it.

-This is because the objective of the delete operation is to make the element "not to be" in the server, and that happens in both cases.
+This is because the objective of a delete operation is to make the element "not to be" in the server, and that happens in both cases.

-To return the response, use `return response_handler.create_success_delete_response_v1(...)`.
+To return the response, use `request.state.response_handler.create_success_delete_response_v1(...)`.
 This will return a response like this:

 ```